koldinger/Tardis/README.md

 If the data is unencrypted, it is stored directly in the file, as either the raw data of the file (possibly compressed, if the client so specified) or as an rdiff delta.

 If the data is encrypted, the above data is encapsulated in the following format: the first 16 bytes (128 bits) are the initilization vector for the encryption, currently AES-256-CBC.
 After this comes the data, as above, encrypted.
-This data is padded ala PKCS#7, in binary.
+In schemes one and two, which use an explicit HMAC, this data is padded ala PKCS#7, in binary.
 The last 64 bytes (512 bits) of the file contain an HMAC of the data (including the PAD) using HMAC-SHA512.

 Along with each file xxx, there is a corresponding file xxx.sig, containing the rdiff signature of the file, and a file xxx.meta, which contains information allowing reconstruction of the file (if not it's filename) should the database be corrupted.